 \section{Acknowledgments}

-AS, RSB, and YMM gratefully acknowledge support from the AFOSR Computational Mathematics program and AFOSR MURI award FA9550-15-1-0038.
-AS and YM are also grateful for support from the US Department of Energy, Office of Advanced Scientific Computing Research, AEOLUS project.
+AS, RSB, and YMM gratefully acknowledge support from the AFOSR Computational Mathematics program and AFOSR MURI award FA9550-15-1-0038, and from the US Department of Energy, Office of Advanced Scientific Computing Research, AEOLUS project.
 RSB also acknowledges support from an NSERC PGSD-D Fellowship.
-AS acknowledges support from the Deutsche Forschungsgemeinschaft (DFG), through CRC 1294 ``Data Assimilation'' Project (A02), for a visit to the Institute for Mathematics of the University of Potsdam.
+AS acknowledges support from the Deutsche Forschungsgemeinschaft (DFG), through the CRC 1294 ``Data Assimilation'' Project, for a visit to the Institute for Mathematics of the University of Potsdam.
 The authors also thank Daniele Bigoni, Jana de Wiljes, Matthias Morzfeld, Sebastian Reich, and Xin Tong for many insightful discussions and suggestions.